Christian Jung (geneticist)

-Christian Jung (born 17 September 1956, Northeim, Lower Saxony, is a plant geneticist and molecular biologist in the Plant Breeding Institute of Christian-Albrecht University of Kiel.
+Christian Jung (born 17 September 1956, Northeim, Lower Saxony), is a plant geneticist and molecular biologist in the Plant Breeding Institute of Kiel University.

 Career

-After internships in agricultural companies in Germany and Canada Jung studied at Göttingen University with Hans Günter Schlegel, and in 1981 obtained a diploma on the basis of the "Detection of nitrogen fixation in two strains of the hydrogen bacterium Alcaligenes latus".
+After internships in agricultural companies in Germany and Canada Jung studied at the University of Göttingen with Hans Günter Schlegel, and in 1981 obtained a diploma on the basis of the "Detection of nitrogen fixation in two strains of the hydrogen bacterium Alcaligenes latus".
 He studied at the Institute for Plant Production and Plant Breeding of the same university, where he received his doctorate in 1984 with a thesis on the "Intrinsic performance and interactions of rye and wheat genomes in triticale" supervised by Gerhard Röbbelen.